kkoscielniak/moody-tracker/README.md

 # Moody Tracker

-For fun, I suppose.
-Recruitment tasks can be fun.
+For fun.
+Recruitments can be fun, right?

 ## Usage